 Also, there are manually crafted emails.
 They include content and a CTA (Please take a look at this article and let me know what you think/Hope our explainer video will give you some insights.
 I’d love to discuss them via call).

 Usually, those emails don’t bring many responses but if we send some information to help our prospect without asking anything in return, the effect will be the exact opposite.
 As a sales rep, you know what your prospects need.
-Let’s say, Prospect A needs new leads and sales channels.
+Let’s say, Prospect A needs new business leads and sales channels.

 You can act on it with a generic “Here the information about our services that can help you with the channels you’re interested in, let’s make a call” OR you can write “I know you’re looking for new sales channels right now, hope this article will provide some tips.
 Take care”